Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Multi-linear analysis along polynomial sequences

 \subsection{$m$-symmetric and $m$-diagonal forms}

-As we shall see later in this section, Theorem \ref{contri} is related to a problem on certain multi-linear functions.
+As we have seen in Proposition \ref{equu6}, Theorem \ref{contri} is related to a problem on certain multi-linear functions.
 So we start with a generalization of the quadratic form to higher order cases:

 \begin{defn}[$m$-symmetric and $m$-diagonal forms] Let $D,m,s\in\N_{+}$.
 We say that a map $L\colon(\Z^{D})^{m}\to\mathbb{R}^{s}$ is a \emph{($D$-dimensional) $m$-symmetric form} if for all $\n_{i}=(n_{i,1},\dots,n_{i,D})\in\Z^{D}, 1\leq i\leq m$, we have that